3a1b2c3/seeingSpace/README.md

 the day progresses (best seen in our supplemental video).
 In eect, we learn a representation of the scene that can produce high-quality views from a continuum of viewpoints and viewing conditions that vary with time.
-Our work makes three key contributions: rst, a representation, called a DeepMPI, for neural rendering that extends prior work on multiplane images (MPIs) [68] to model viewing conditions that vary with time; second, a method for training DeepMPIs on sparse, unstructured crowdsampled data that is unreg-
+Our work makes three key contributions: first, a representation, called a DeepMPI, for neural rendering that extends prior work on multiplane images (MPIs) [68] to model viewing conditions that vary with time; second, a method for training DeepMPIs on sparse, unstructured crowdsampled data that is unreg-